YahooArchive/fake-server/README.md

 ### Limitations
 - There are two reserved endpoints: POST '/add' and  `DELETE` '/flush'.
 These cannot be used by your application.
-- There is still no support for request headers validation.
-All you can do is configure the response headers.

-### Get in touch:

-* bigo (matheus@yahoo-inc.com)
-* julio (julionn@yahoo-inc.com)